asavinov/dce-csharp/README.txt

   - Choose Manage NuGet Packages
   - Type antlr4 in Search field
   - Ensure that Include Prerelease is chosen
-  - Install "ANTLR 4 Runtime" or "ANTLR 4"
+  - Install "ANTLR 4 Runtime" or "ANTLR 4" (ANTLR 4 depends on Runtime)
   - Choose projects where a reference to the DLL has to be added (it will be visible as a project Item in References)
   - the files will be installed in "packages" directory
 - Support for ANTLR in Visual Studio (for syntax highlighting, creating new VS grammar project items etc.)